yishanyuan/GraphRAG-Benchmark/README.md

 # GraphRAG-Bench

-This repository hosts the official website for the GraphRAG-Bench project, a comprehensive benchmark for evaluating Graph Retrieval-Augmented Generation models.
+This repository is for the GraphRAG-Bench project, a comprehensive benchmark for evaluating Graph Retrieval-Augmented Generation models.
 ![pipeline](./pipeline.jpg)

 ## Website Overview